Syntax3rror404/LIFVR-Docs/character.md

 ### 2.4 Locomotion: LuminaVRMovementComponent

 The locomotion of the character is managed by the **LuminaVRMovementComponent**.
-This is a completely new component within LIFVR, not a derivative of Epic's movement component.
+(This is a completely new component within LIFVR, not a child of Epic's movement component.

 The Hexa Character has the following **movement states**: